 Our latest guest on Ten2Two’s Talking SME podcast is Louise Hosking of Hosking Associates, IOSH President and One WISH co-founder.
-In this episode we chat about putting the pulse into health and safety, what flexible working means to Louise and the impact of feminine skills in leadership positions.
+In this episode we chat about putting the pulse into health and safety.
+Also, what flexible working means to Louise and the impact of feminine skills in leadership positions.

 A bit about Louise